 Can You get the Disney Dining Plan without Staying on Property?

-Disney dining plans are only available a part of Magic Your Way Vacation Packages, which also includes a resort hotel stay and theme park tickets.
+Disney dining plans are only available as a part of your Disney Resort Hotel Vacation Package, which also includes a resort hotel stay and theme park tickets.

 Is there tax on Walt Disney Dining Plan?

 Prices and plans include taxes, but you pay for tips out-of-pocket.